2014 Title II Monitoring Accountability Instructions

 Please access the online Equitable Distribution Monitoring System Reporting Site

-Please note that you may take as long as you need to complete your data submission within the specified dates, but be aware that after 20 minutes of inactivity, the system will shut down and log off without saving any entries or changes that were made.
+Please note that you may take as long as you need to complete your data submission within the specified date, but be aware that after twenty minutes of inactivity the system will shut down and log off without saving any entries or changes that were made.
 See the checklist of necessary data below.
-There is a template attached for your convenience that is intended for information only, to easily gather any and all data requirements.
-There is a separate excel template in the web application prepopulated with information specific to each local educational agency (LEA).
-You can use this template to upload your data if you choose to upload rather than manually entering it.
-Please read this entire instruction sheet before gathering, entering, or uploading your data.Before you log on to the reporting system, look for the e-mail that was sent to your LEA’s superintendent on October 1, 2013, copy the passwords directly from the e-mail and paste them into the appropriate boxes on the log on page.
+The template attached for your convenience is intended for information and also to easily gather any and all data requirements.
+There is a separate excel template in the web application especially formatted with specific local educational agencies (LEA) to use for uploading your data if you choose to upload data rather than manually entering it.
+Please read this entire instruction sheet before gathering, entering, or uploading your data.Before you log on to the reporting system, look for the e-mail that was sent to your LEA’s superintendent on October 1, 2014, copy and paste from the e-mail to the log on page in the appropriate boxes.
 It’s important to copy and paste as the system is case sensitive.

 - To enter equitable distribution information, begin by selecting the county in which your LEA is located.

 - Next, use the drop down menu to select your district.
 The subsequent screen will direct you to log-on using your system password and LEA password which will be e-mailed to you on October 1, 2014.

 Please be aware of the navigation buttons located at the bottom of each page.
 Please note that by clicking on the “cancel” button, you will delete any data you entered.
 Click on “save” before leaving your current page.

 After you have located your LEA or county office and provided your two passwords, the data collection will be for all school types, including locally funded charter schools.
 Each school will have their own data collection page.

 - Select either bulk upload or manual entry.